-I have compiled a list of what I consider craft essentials for any craft cupboard, or a craft room if you are lucky enough to have one.
+I have compiled a list of craft essentials for any craft cupboard or craft room if you are lucky enough to have one.

 After experiencing lockdown last year when we couldn’t go out to the craft shops, I was very grateful for the crafting supplies I had in my cupboard.
 I still managed to make many crafts whilst stuck at home.

-With the right crafting tools and a few essential materials, there are so many wonderful things you can make by repurposing and upcycling the stuff around you.
+With the right crafting tools and a few essential materials, you can make many wonderful things by repurposing and upcycling the stuff around you.
 Just check out these crafts from garbage and these cardboard craft ideas.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.